AdeoluwaO/pixely/README.md

 # App Name
 Pixely

-# code is in the subbranch not the main branch
+# all code is in the subbranch not the main branch

 #Note
-this app is fully tested on android and should be run on the same os get full advantge with out bugs if tested on ios it might have a few bugs
+this app is fully tested on android and should be run on the same operating system to get full advantge without bugs if tested on ios there might be a few bugs

-the branch was set to a subbranch in git on purpose the app ui screens aren't ready yet will be pushed to main when ready
+the branch was set to a subbranch in git on purpose the app screens aren't fully ready yet will be pushed to main when ready

-Please note that the Api Key was left in on purpose to give you access to the Api can be removed later
+Please note that the Api Key was left in an open file on purpose to give you access to the Api can be removed later

 ## Getting Started
-Open root directory and run "flutter run" apk file will be installed named Pixely(app name) you will be met by the onboarding screen scroll down to the get started screen click
+Open root directory and run "flutter run" an apk file will be installed named Pixely(app name) you will be met by the onboarding screen scroll down to the get started screen click